Mount Rushmore: Crazy Horse Memorial

 Construction on the Crazy Horse Memorial began in 1940 elsewhere in the Black Hills.
-Ostensibly to commemorate the Native American leader and as a response to Mount Rushmore, if completed it would be larger than Mount Rushmore.
+It was conceived to commemorate the Native American leader while also serving as a response to Mount Rushmore.
+If completed it would be larger than Mount Rushmore.
 The Crazy Horse Memorial Foundation has rejected offers of federal funds.
 Its construction has the support of some Lakota chiefs, but it is the subject of controversy, even among Native American tribes.